-Counting quarters and defining a week
+Six quarter rule and defining a week

-- 1. Football players may not participate in more than two (2) levels of competition in any one week period. - 2.
-Football players may not exceed participation in more than six (6) quarters in any one week period.
+- 1. Football student-athletes may not participate in more than two (2) levels of competition in any one week time period.
+(Examples of levels varsity, JV, freshman, other) - 2.
+Football student-athletes may not exceed participation in more than six (6) quarters in any one competition week period.